 Typography is a fascinating and exciting world with the possibility of manipulating the very way our audience receives our message.
-It is about personality and readability; each will invite or repel the reader, set the mood, and deliver the message.
+It is about personality and readability… inviting or repelling the reader, setting the mood, and delivering the message.

-Words on paper have the opportunity to be enhanced.
-Whether choosing the font, style, or placement, the designer has the opportunity to be a typographer.
-This places an immense responsibility on the designer, and the designer who does not even bother to read the copy is missing out on a powerful opportunity to influence their audiences-to unite copy and design strategically.
+When choosing the font, style, or placement of text, the designer has the opportunity to be a typographer.
+This places an immense responsibility on the designer—one which I personally relish and look forward to with each new project.
+As a typographer, it’s important to read the text, else risk missing out on a powerful opportunity to influence the audiences by uniting copy and design strategically through their meaning.

-- Leading, the spacing between lines of text allows the reader to follow from one line to the next in body copy and can be used to turn captions or article leads into powerful graphical elements.
+Leading is the spacing between lines of text.
+It allows the reader to follow from one line to the next in body copy and can be used to turn captions or article leads into powerful graphical elements.

 - Ligatures, a character, letter, or type, such as æ, combining two or more letters enhances the legibility of individual words